alexanderkoller/pergamon/src/bibtypst.typ

     /// -> ref
     it,

-    /// A function that maps the metadata associated with a Bibtypst reference to
+    /// A function that maps the metadata associated with a Pergamon reference to
     /// a piece of content.
-The metadata is a dictionary with keys (reference, index,
+The metadata is a dictionary with keys `reference`, `index`, and
-    /// key, year, label); `reference` is a reference dictionary (see @sec:reference),
+    /// `key`. `reference` is a reference dictionary (see @sec:reference),
-    /// `key` and `year` are those fields from the reference for easy access, `index`
+    /// `key` is the key of the bib entry, and `index`
-    /// is the position in the bibliography, and `label` is the label that was generated
+    /// is the position in the bibliography.
-    /// by the add-label function that was passed to @print-bibliography.
+    ///
     /// -> function
     citation-content,